Content warning: This article discusses suicide and allegations of spiritual and sexual abuse.

 Sam said this is the “pull” the church has on people, as they isolate people and ensure their only friends are within the church.

-“Part of me feels like that’s why a lot of people stay because they don’t have any friends outside of The Network,” Sam said.
+“Part of me feels like that’s why a lot of people stay — because they don’t have any friends outside of The Network,” Sam said.
 “They encourage you to isolate yourself from your own family, as the church becomes your family … they don’t want to be lonely, and it’s hard to start over … especially when you’re an adult.
 It’s why they try to get you in college, when you’re trying to make new friends and [are] super out there.
 You’re very vulnerable in college.”

 Wright, a former student and Christland member for four years, grew up in Carbondale, Illinois, moving to College Station to attend A&M in 2018.
-She immediately began attending Christland, as she was already familiar with many of the members due to spending years at Vine before Paull and his group left for Texas.
+She immediately began attending Christland, as she was already familiar with many of the members after spending years at Vine before Paull and his group left for Texas.
 By the time she left, Wright had spent her whole life in The Network — 22 years.

 During her time at the church, she noticed that Paull would often preach on women’s role within society.

-“Sándor would so often preach about these things, about how good it was to be a mother or a parent, a wife …,” Wright said.
-“And, I always felt uncomfortable because … that’s not what I’m doing, that’s not what I’m training to do.”
+“Sándor would so often preach about these things about how good it was to be a mother or a parent, a wife …,” Wright said.
+“And, I always felt uncomfortable because … that’s not what I’m doing.
+That’s not what I’m training to do.”

 She also said gossip at Christland was common, with “everybody [knowing] everybody’s business.”